rsoesemann/visualforce-table-grid/README.md

 - [Apex-Select-Option-Sorting](https://github.com/abhinavguptas/Apex-Select-Option-Sorting), an Apex sort utility class for SelectOptions

-## FAQ ##

-Q: Why did we create this library?
-A: HTML5 developers need a robust set of components to build mobile apps.
-This library provides a way to share the lessons learned creating Contact Viewer and provide re-usable components that can be plugged into Visualforce.

-Q: Can I customize the components?
-A: Absolutely!
-Fork it, extend it, improve it.
-And please share your experience.

-Q: Where should I provide feedback and bug reports?
-A: We’re going to use GitHub for all collaboration.

-Q: Can I distribute this in my app?
-A: tbd

-Q: How is this framework supported?
-A: This is unsupported software from the Force.com development community.
-We will make our best efforts to fix bugs and add enhancements.
-We also encourage the community to fork the code and make independent changes.

 ## Visualforce TableGrid License ##

 Copyright (C) 2013 UP2GO International LLC